Looking for support for your finance function? Book a time with an expert.

 What is Days Inventory Outstanding?

-Days Inventory Outstanding (DIO) represents a critical financial metric that measures the average number of days a company holds inventory before selling it.
-This key performance indicator provides valuable insights into inventory management efficiency and directly impacts cash flow, working capital requirements, and overall operational effectiveness.
+Days Inventory Outstanding (DIO) stands as a critical financial metric that is used to measure the average number of days a company holds inventory before selling it.
+This key performance indicator is used to provide the most valuable insights into inventory management efficiency.

 Maintaining sufficient stock to meet customer demand while at the same time minimizing excess inventory that ties up capital